file-format/Products/content/en/pdf/ruby/pdfkit/index.md

 <p>Different types of businesses create a variety of documents on daily basis.
-Most of these documents contain very confidential or private data that needs to be protected.
-Portable document format (PDF) is a very useful and convenient way to keep your personal information safe while sharing it on the web.
-PDFKit is a very useful Ruby library that enables software developers to generate PDF files using plain HTML/CSS code.</p>
+Most of these documents contain confidential or private data that needs to be protected.
+Portable document format (PDF) is a useful and convenient way to keep your personal information safe while sharing it on the web.
+PDFKit is a useful Ruby library that enables software developers to generate PDF files using plain HTML/CSS code.</p>
-<p>The library is very easy to use and uses wkhtmltopdf on the backend which uses WebKit to render HTML/CSS and output it as a PDF with high quality.
-The library is very flexible and allows users to generate PDF documents from a provided URL with ease.
+<p>The library is easy to use and uses wkhtmltopdf on the backend which uses WebKit to render HTML/CSS and output it as a PDF with high quality.
+The library is flexible and allows users to generate PDF documents from a provided URL with ease.
 The Library has included several important features for rendering PDF documents such as generating PDF from HTML code, modifying PDFs, adding styles to PDF, inserting header and footers, table page break, and many more.</p>
 <p>The library has provided users lots of options to control how it creates PDFs inside their apps.
 You can configure those options globally as well as set them per page.
 You can use specially-named meta-tags on the page to control how a page's HTML is rendered into PDF.</p>
 <p>.</p>